awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-events-rule-sqs/README.md

     }
 };

-const constructStack = new EventsRuleToSQS(this, 'test-events-rule-sqs', props);
+const constructStack = new EventsRuleToSQS(this, 'test-construct', props);

 // Grant yourself permissions to use the Customer Managed KMS Key const policyStatement = new iam.PolicyStatement({